ines-tools/.github/profile/README.md

-# Ines-tools (formerly energy modelling workbench)
+# Ines-tools

 Ines-tools contains several tools for energy system modelling.
-The aim is to facilitate data transfers between various data formats and different model structures.
+The aim is to facilitate data transfers between various data formats and different model structures and to enable iterations between different modelling tools.
 An interoperable energy system data specification ([ines-spec](https://github.com/energy-modelling-workbench/ines-spec)) built on top of a more generic flexible data model ([spine-data-model](https://github.com/energy-modelling-workbench/spine-data-model)) have both been designed to facilitate data transfers.
 The system also allows to test modelling tools against an open certification process.

 ## Available tools
 An overview of the available tools: